|This is an unofficial version.

 (k) respecting the licensing of owners and agents for the sale, lease, or rental of lots, plots, compartments, and other space, in cemeteries, columbaria, and mausolea; and fixing the terms and conditions that must be observed by the licensees;

-(l) respecting the forms of licences issued under this Act;
+(l) respecting licences issued under this Act;

 (m) respecting the fees payable for licences issued under this Act;

 (n) appointing a trust company as authorized trustee under Part III;